lvanschilfgaarde/lordcephei.github.io/pages/inputguide.md

 The preprocessor’s programming language makes it possible for a single file to serve as input for many materials systems in the manner of a database; or as documentation.
 Also you can easily vary input conditions in a parameteric fashion.

 Many files other than  `ctrl.ext‘ are first parsed by the preprocessor: files for site positions, Euler angles for noncollinear magnetism, among others.

-### _Input Methods: Command Line Arguments_

-Command-line arguments allow for a second, very convenient input stream.
-In particular you can use them to declare and assign values to variables which can modify the input file via the preprocessor.
-A number of other directives are also possible.
-Here is an example:

-         lmchk -vns=4 -vnm=5 --wpos=pos ...

-lmchk reads site positions, checks for augmentation sphere overlaps, and can print out a wealth of other structural data.

-The switches tell lmchk to create variables  ns  and  nm  (assigning values 4 and 5 respectively), and includes an instruction to dump site positions to file  pos.ext.

-Following unix style, switches always begin with `−‘.
-There are many command-line arguments that are specific to a particular executable; here are some generic command-line switches common to most or all programs described.

-Some switches have a single "−"; some have two ("−−").
-Those with a single "−" tend to have an "assignment" function, such as a variables declaration (eg −vx=3), while those with two tend to control program flow (eg. −−wpos=name).
-Sometimes there is not a clear distinction , e.g. −−pr and −pr  perform the same function, namely setting the output verbosity via the command line.

-You can also put these switches in the  CMD  category in the input file.
-The function is similar to a command-line argument, but not identical, since preprocessor has already read the input file before the "CMD" switches are read.
-Thus the  "−v"  and  "−c"  variable declarations have no effect.

-Some switches are common to most or all programs.
-<div onclick="elm = document.getElementById('commonSwitch'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click to show common switches.</div>
-{::nomarkdown}<div style="display:none;padding:25px;" id="commonSwitch">{:/}

-        --h                     lists switches for that program and quits (warning: sometimes documentation is slightly out of date)

-        --input                 same as turning on HELP=T in category IO; see HELP= above.

-        --show                  same as turning on SHOW=T in category IO; see SHOW= above.

-        --showp                 prints out input file after having run through the preprocessor, and exits.

-        --pr#1[,#2]             sets print verbosities.  #2 is verbosity for generation -pr#1[,#2]             of the potential, and assumes the value of #1 unless specified.

-        --time=#1[,#2]          prints out a summary of timings in various branches of the code at the close of program execution.
-Timings are kept to a nesting level of #1.
-If #2 is nonzero, timings are printed 'on the fly'

-        --iactive               turns on 'interactive' mode.
-User is queried at various points, such as whether to continue iterations.
-                                You can specify this in ctrl file 'IO IACTIV=' --no-iactive            turns off 'interactive' mode

-        -v"name=expr"           declares a numeric variable and assigns to the value of expression `expr'.
-Be advised that only the first declaration of a variable is used.
-Later declarations have no effect.
-In addition to the declaration `name=...'  there are assignment operators
-                                '*=','/=','+=','-=','^=' modify existing variables,
-                                following C syntax, as described in the preprocessor documentation.

-        -c"name=strn"           declares a character variable and assigns to value `strn'

-        --rpos=filnam           After reading input file, read site positions from "filnam"

-        --fixpos[:tol=#]        Adjust positions slightly, rendering them as exactly as possible consistent with the symmetry group

-{::nomarkdown}</div>{:/}

 ### _Input File Categories_
 _____________________________________________________________